Skip to main content

 </button>

-Ask yourself this: if all the colour vanished from your site, could users still work out what’s going on?
-If not, it’s time to back it up with something else.
+Ask yourself: if all the colour vanished from your site tomorrow, could users still work out what’s going on?
+If the answer’s no, it’s time to back up those colour cues with something more reliable.